Yes No Share to Facebook

 The monetary jurisdiction limit of the Small Claims Court applies to the amount which the court may issue as a Judgment award rather than as a limit to an amount that the court may assess.
 This becomes important in cases where a set-off calculation is involved whereas the set-off sum is taken away from the assessed sum rather than taken away from the Small Claims Court limit.

-NOTE: An extensive number of online searches featuring “lawyers near me” or “best lawyer in” frequently signify an urgency for effective legal support instead of a particular job title.
-In Ontario, licensed paralegals are governed by the same Law Society that regulates lawyers and have the authority to represent clients in specified litigation issues.
-Advocacy, legal analysis, and procedural expertise are fundamental to that function.
-Askew Paralegal Services provides legal representation within its licensed framework, focusing on strategic positioning, evidentiary preparation, and compelling advocacy aimed at securing efficient and advantageous outcomes for clients.
+NOTE: A significant volume of online searches like “lawyers near me” or “best lawyer in” typically indicates a pressing need for effective legal assistance rather than a focus on a specific job title.
+In Ontario, the same Law Society that governs lawyers also regulates licensed paralegals, who are permitted to advocate for clients in certain legal proceedings.
+Skills in advocacy, legal reasoning, and procedural execution are essential to this function.
+Askew Paralegal Services provides legal advocacy within its licensed authority, emphasising strategic approaches, evidence preparation, and compelling representation aimed at securing prompt and favourable outcomes for clients.